 (B) the information derives independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable through proper means by, another person who can obtain economic value from the disclosure or use of the information.”

-There are two ways an entity may be found liable for trade secrets misappropriation under the DTSA:
+There are two ways an entity may be found liable for trade secrets infringement and/or misappropriation under the DTSA:

 (1) acquisition of a trade secret of another by a person who knows or has reason to know that the trade secret was acquired by improper means, or

 (2) disclosure or use of a trade secret of another without express or implied consent.

 Remedies under the DTSA include injunctive relief, payment of a reasonable royalty, damages (including exemplary damages double the damages amount already awarded), attorneys’ fees, and, in exceptional circumstances, civil seizure.

 If you are a trade secret owner and you believe you have a trade secrets infringement claim or you are being accused of trade secrets infringement and require assistance, please email us at firstname.lastname@example.org or call one of our patent lawyers at the office nearest you.